 Every year tours are organised by members of staff for approved visits.
 The aim is to widen cultural and personal horizons with, at times, the more specific objective being to develop linguistic skills.
-Such tours or visits are offered as optional extras, on a voluntary basis, on payment of the appropriate charge.
+Such tours or visits are offered as optional extras, on a voluntary basis, on payment of the appropriate charge via Simspay.
 Destinations vary from year to year.
-Recent visits have included Italy, Uganda, France, Spain, the United States, Iceland and Berlin, drama trips to Barcelona and Paris, ski trips to New England as well as sports tours to Spain and Great Britain.
-We are very proud that last year, our ski trip was the largest of its kind in Northern Ireland with over 100 pupils taking part.
+Recent visits have included Italy, Uganda, France, Spain, the United States, Iceland and Berlin, drama trips to Barcelona and Paris, ski trips to Canada and Austria as well as sports tours to Spain and Great Britain.